mcroswell/mcroswell/README.md

 - 👋 Hi, I’m @mcroswell (Mike Croswell)
-- 👀 I’m interested in Unity, Music, MIDI, Arduino, Simulators, AI, Mathematics, Animation, Modeling and Graphics of all kinds!
+- 👀 I’m interested in Unity, Music, MIDI, Arduino, Simulators, AI, Mathematics, Animation, Modeling and Graphics
-- 🌱 I’m currently using Blender 3.4 to be a better rigger and animator and keeping up with the best art-to-engine aspects (Unity, Mecanim, Shader Graph/VFX, Geometry Nodes versus Scripts, etc.)
-- 💞️ I’m looking to collaborate on interfaces for accessibility.
 - 📫 How to reach me mike@coloradogamecoders.com or you may know me as mike@croswell.com

 <!---